syhue/syhue/README.md

 #### Hi there 👋 Welcome to my Github profile
 ### About me

-I am Sook Yan, currently working as a frontend developer at [Agmo Studio Sdn.
-Bhd.](https://www.agmostudio.com/) I am also a mathematics graduate from [Universiti Teknologi Malaysia](https://www.utm.my/).
+I am Sook Yan, currently working as a frontend developer.
+I am also a mathematics graduate from [Universiti Teknologi Malaysia](https://www.utm.my/).

 ### Don't be a stranger. :grin: